0xPolygonMiden/miden-base/docs/introduction/get-started/p2p-public.md

 !!! tip
       Remember to use the [Miden client documentation](https://docs.polygon.technology/miden/miden-client/cli-reference/) for clarifications.

-This is an alternative to the private off-chain P2P transactions article.
-For this tutorial, we will utilize two different clients to simulate two different remote users who don't share local state.
-To do this, we will have two terminals with their own state (using their own `miden-client.toml`).
+This is an alternative to the [private off-chain P2P transactions](p2p-private.md) process.

+In this tutorial, we use two different clients to simulate two different remote users who don't share local state.

+To do this, we use two terminals with their own state (using their own `miden-client.toml`).

-1. First, let's create a new directory to store the new client
+1. Create a new directory to store the new client.

-      ```shell
+    ```sh
     mkdir miden-client-2
     cd miden-client-2

-      miden-client init # Create the miden-client.toml
     ```

+2. Initialize the client.
+This creates the `miden-client.toml` file line-by-line.

+    ```sh
+    miden-client init
+    ```

+    Accept the defaults for `Protocol`, `Node RPC Port`, and `Sqlite file path`by clicking enter.

+    When `Host` comes up, enter the IP that the Miden team supplies:

+    ```sh
+    Host (default: localhost): xxx.xxx.xxx.xxx
+    ```

-2. On the new client, let's create a new [basic account](https://docs.polygon.technology/miden/miden-base/architecture/accounts/#account-types):
+3. On the new client, create a new [basic account](https://docs.polygon.technology/miden/miden-base/architecture/accounts/#account-types):

     ```shell
     miden-client account new basic-mutable -s on-chain
     ```

-We will refer to this account by _Account B_.
+    We refer to this account as _Account B_.
 Note that we set the account's storage mode to `on-chain`, which means that the account details will be public and its latest state can be retrieved from the node.

-3. List and view the account with the following command:
+4. List and view the account with the following command:

       ```shell
       miden-client account -l